nitinkc/nitinkc.github.io/_posts/microservices/2024-04-23-test-estimations.md

 # Unit test Estimation

-based on cyclomatic complexity as per sonarcube - id the cyclematic complexity = 2679
+based on cyclomatic complexity as per sonarcube - if the cyclomatic complexity = 2679
 * There are 2679 edges in the execution graph.
-Theoretically, atleast one test case each node is needed.
+Theoretically, at least one test case each node is needed.
 * Meaning a minimum of 2679 test cases should be needed.

 ## Use of Cyclomatic Complexity: